27 Oregon Waterfall Hikes That’ll Leave You Gobsmacked!

 Elevation Gain: 1,368 ft

-This beautiful 50-foot waterfall is found on Strawberry Creek, falling over the rock to the creek below.
-The falls can be reached by following the Strawberry Basin Trail, a beautiful Oregon waterfall hike that goes both below and above the waterfall.
+This beautiful 50-foot waterfall can be reached by following the Strawberry Basin Trail, a beautiful Oregon waterfall hike that goes both below and above the waterfall.

 It is by far the most popular hike in Strawberry Mountain Wilderness, meaning on summer weekends, it can be pretty busy, but you will soon see why.

 As well as the waterfall, the hike takes in two stunning mountain lakes, plenty of wildflowers, and an alpine meadow.
-You can fill out your wilderness permit in the parking area and head out from the strawberry Basin Trailhead, following a path through forests made up of grand fir, ponderosa and lodgepole pine, and western larch.
+You’ll head out from the Strawberry Basin Trailhead, following a path through stunning forests.

 RELATED: Guide to The Strawberry Mountain Wilderness & Strawberry Falls